cometbft/cometbft/docs/app-dev/getting-started.md

 application you want to run.
 So, to run a complete blockchain that does something useful, you must start two programs: one is CometBFT, the other is your application, which can be written in any programming language.

-Recall from [the intro to ABCI](../introduction/what-is-cometbft.md#abci-overview) that CometBFT handles all the p2p and consensus stuff, and just forwards transactions to the application when they need to be validated, or when they're ready to be executed and committed.
+CometBFT handles all the p2p and consensus logic, and just forwards transactions to the application when they need to be validated, or when they're ready to be executed and committed.